The Eisenhower Presidential Library, Museum and Boyhood Home

 2 hours Minimum 10, maximum 36 per group

 By 1957, the Civil Rights Movement was in full swing.
-President Eisenhower had desegregated Washington D.C., and Brown v Board of Education declared “Separate but Equal” unconstitutional.
-That fall, non-African American students became heroes in the cause of racial justice.
+President Eisenhower had desegregated Washington D.C., and Brown v Board of Education declared “Separate but Equal” education unconstitutional.
+That fall, nine-African American students became heroes in the cause of racial justice.
 Through simulations and primary sources, this program brings to life the pivotal events from the 1956-57 school year in Little Rock, Arkansas.

 Dane G. Hansen Field Trip Program (K-12)